lmazure/SimpleLlmTool/README.md

 # SimpleLlmTool
 SimpleLlmTool has two objectives:
 - experimenting with [LangChain4j](https://docs.langchain4j.dev/) and understand what that framework can do
-- having a handy tool to exploit LLMs from the command line or from some scripts
+- having a handy tool to exploit LLMs from the command line, both in batch mode and interactively (i.e. in chat mode)

-# How to build the project
+## How to build the project
-1) Store your keys in, for example, an `.env` file.
+1) Store your API keys in, for example, an `.env` file.
    You should provide the following environment variables:
    - `OPENAI_API_KEY`
    - `MISTRALAI_API_KEY`